nitpum/nitpum.com/content/style/index.md

 ## Notice

 {{< notice note >}}
-Oh is just note... that fallen from the sky.
+The note that fell from the sky
 {{< /notice >}}

 {{< notice update >}}
-Looks like something has update.
+Looks like something has update
 {{< /notice >}}

 ## Table